Volleyball Drills

 Setting Drills

 Setters touch the ball more than any other position.
 A setter who delivers a hittable ball on every second contact lets the offense run the system; a setter who shanks tight or off the net forces the team into out-of-system swings every rotation.
 The drills below build hand contact, footwork, and decision-making.
+For a skill-by-level breakdown with solo at-home reps and mistake correction, see our volleyball setting drills guide.

 Wall Sets